guillaumesalagnac/latex-compile/README.md

 - run pdflatex the right number of times
 - also run bibtex if needed
 - pretty-print warnings and error messages
-- "daemon"-mode: monitors your files and recompile when needed, for real-time WYSISWG editing
+- "daemon"-mode: monitors your files and recompile when needed, for near-real-time WYSISWG editing